-MGH&FC is part of Mason County Public Hospital District No. 1 which is comprised of Mason General Hospital (MGH) and Family of Clinics.
+Mason Health (MH) is part of Mason County Public Hospital District No. 1 which is comprised of Mason General Hospital (MGH) and Mason Clinic (MC).
 MGH is a designated Critical Access Hospital (CAH) working closely with the Medical Staff to achieve our mission and vision.
 We offer a selected, broad range of services and selected technologies with quality of care for the patient as our primary focus.
-Our mission is 'We put patients first' and our vision is 'United Community, Empowered People, Exceptional Health'.
+Our mission is 'United Community, Empowered People, Exceptional Health' and our vision is 'Provide the best patient centered care in the Pacific Northwest'.
+Our values of relationships and service is fundamental.